Ageism: "Half your age plus seven rule"

+Effects of and major court cases/laws/regulations regarding ageism

 Ageism has significant effects on the elderly and young people.
 These effects might be seen within different levels: person, selected company, whole economy.
 The stereotypes and infantilization of older and younger people by patronizing language affects older and younger people's self-esteem and behaviors.
 After repeatedly hearing a stereotype that older or younger people are useless, older and younger people may begin to feel like dependent, non-contributing members of society.
 They may start to perceive themselves in terms of the looking-glass self—that is, in the same ways that others in society see them.
 Studies have also specifically shown that when older and younger people hear these stereotypes about their supposed incompetence and uselessness, they perform worse on measures of competence and memory.
 These stereotypes then become self-fulfilling prophecies.
 According to Becca Levy's Stereotype embodiment theory, older and younger people might also engage in self-stereotypes, taking their culture's age stereotypes—to which they have been exposed over the life course—and directing them inward toward themselves.
 Then this behavior reinforces the present stereotypes and treatment of the elderly.

-Many overcome these stereotypes and live the way they want, but it can be difficult to avoid deeply ingrained prejudice, especially if one has been exposed to ageist views in childhood or adolescence.
+Many overcome these stereotypes and live as they choose, but it can be difficult to avoid deeply ingrained prejudice, especially if one has been exposed to ageist views in childhood or adolescence.

 Catholic Church

-In 1970, Pope Paul VI ruled that Cardinals who had reached the age of 80 years could not be part of the election of a new Pope.
-He also declared that year that upon reaching their 80th birthday Cardinals would no longer be members of administrative departments and other permanent Vatican institutions.
-He further stated that year that Cardinals in charge of departments of the Roman Curia and other permanent central church institutions should resign voluntarily when they reach 75 years old, and that the Pope would decide whether to accept each resignation on an individual basis.
+There is no mandatory retirement age for cardinals nor for the pope, as they hold these positions for life, but cardinals aged 80 or over are prohibited from participating in the papal conclave as of 1970 because of the Ingravescentem aetatem.
+The Code of Canon Law specifies in Canon 401 that ordinary bishops, nuncios, and bishops with Curial appointments (but not auxiliary bishops) must present their resignation to the Pope when they turn 75, but he need not accept it right away or at all.
+Canon 538 makes a similar stipulation of diocesan priests who are requested, but not obliged, to offer to resign from their appointments at 75.
+In either case, resigning from the active exercise of the office means giving up the daily responsibilities of the offices, not ordination itself.
+Once a man is ordained a priest or a bishop, he retains that character until his death, whether he is still working or has since retired.